Barber v. Thomas: Opinion of the Court

 The court affirmed the lower court's ruling with a 6–3 vote.
 Barber's attorneys argued that by allowing up to 54 days' credit for each year "of the prisoner's term of imprisonment," Congress intended federal sentences to be reduced by as much as 54 days for each year of the sentence imposed by the judge.
 The government argued that the reduction applied at the end of each year that is actually served.
 Under that interpretation, which prevailed, since the sentence keeps being reduced year after year, less credit in total is awarded.
 The difference is about one week per year for every federal prisoner serving a term of more than a year's duration.
-Justice Stephen Breyer wrote the majority opinion, while Justice Kennedy wrote the dissent.
+Justice Stephen Breyer wrote the majority opinion, while Justice Anthony Kennedy wrote the dissent.